 • AVAXIM Junior is interchangeable with other paediatric inactivated hepatitis A vaccines as a booster with flexible booster timing.1

-• The booster dose can be given between 6 months to 10 years after the first.1
+• The booster dose can be given between 6 months and 15 years after the first dose.1

 Effective